amsaren/course_materials/Recent_updates_on_Puhti.md

   - Some operations require root acces on build system
 - Running containerized applications requires special commands
 - Care needed to make host system files visible inside the containers
-  - Using `singularity_wrapper` command takes care most of this
+  - Using `apptainer_wrapper` command takes care most of this

 # Tykky container wrapper
 - Provides an easy way to do containerised installations
 - Creates wrappers for commands, so no special commands needed:
     Instead of e.g.

-     ```
+     ```text
-     singularity_wrapper exec myimage.sif myprog <options>
+     apptainer_wrapper exec myimage.sif myprog <options>
      ```

      just:

-     ```
+     ```text
      myprog <options>
      ```

 # Using Tykky to install a Conda package
-- "Bare" Conda installations should be avoided
+- "Bare" Conda installations are no longer allowed
-  - Installations can have tens of thousands of files
+  - Installations can have tens or hundreds of thousands of files
   - Leads to performance issues on Lustre
 - Basic command to install into folder "MyEnv":